 All activities planned by the School will take into account the safety and health of participating pupils.
 Certain members of staff have particular responsibilities:

-· Overall – Headmaster, assisted by Deputy Head (Pastoral)
+· Overall – Head, assisted by Deputy Head (Pastoral)

 · Head of Year 8